ms0g/hellfire/README.md

-# hellfire
+# Hellfire: A Linux Toy Firewall based on Netfilter
-Hellfire is a toy linux firewall based on [Netfilter](https://www.netfilter.org "The netfilter.org project") which filters TCP/SCTP/UDP/ICMP packets according to user-specified rules.
+Hellfire is a lightweight Linux firewall built upon the [Netfilter](https://www.netfilter.org "The netfilter.org project") framework, designed to filter TCP, SCTP, UDP, and ICMP packets in accordance with user-defined rules.

-Hellfire is composed of an user-space program `hellfire` that is a cli tool and a kernel-space module `hellfire_core`.
-Communications between user space and kernel space are done by means of the device file `/dev/hellfire` using `ioctl` and `write` syscall.Using `hellfire`, user can specify filtering rules that include some of the following fields:
-+ Direction: inbound, outbound
-+ Interface: inbound, outbound
+### Overview

+Comprising a user-space command-line tool named `hellfire` and a corresponding kernel-space module `hellfire_core`, Hellfire enables the creation of rules to control packet flow.
+Communication between these spaces is facilitated through the `/dev/hellfire device` file, employing `ioctl` and write `syscalls`.

+### Features
+With Hellfire, users can craft filtering rules specifying various attributes:

++ **Direction:** Inbound or Outbound
++ **Interface:** Inbound or Outbound
-+ Source: ip address, ip address range, mac address, port number
++ **Source:** IP address, IP address range, MAC address, port number
-+ Destination: ip address, ip address range, port number
++ **Destination:** IP address, IP address range, port number
-+ Protocol: tcp, udp, sctp, icmp
++ **Protocol:** TCP, UDP, SCTP, ICMP

-Each created rule is sent to `hellfire_core` module.The module inserts a new entry into the policy table to compare every packets with user-specified rules.
+Each rule generated is dispatched to the `hellfire_core` module.
+This kernel module then inserts a fresh entry into the policy table, enabling the comparison of incoming packets against user-defined rules.
+In cases where packet attributes correspond to a defined rule, the packet is subsequently discarded.
-When the fields of the packet match one of the rules, the packet is dropped.

 Built with kernel 4.4.0-210-generic on Ubuntu 16.04.7 LTS

 ### Prerequisites
 + [CMake](http://www.cmake.org "CMake project page") (>= 3.20)
 + [g++](https://gcc.gnu.org "GCC, the GNU Compiler Collection") (>=7.5.0)